dam-pav/BC-Dev-Toolset/README.md

 If you want to reach out to the developer, please open an issue at *[BC-Dev-Toolset](https://github.com/dam-pav/BC-Dev-Toolset/issues)*.

 You are also welcome to apply as contributor.
 As a contributor you will implicitly agree to a [Contributor License Agreement](documentation/CLA.md).
 By accepting the agreement you will declare that you have the right to grant this project the rights to use your contribution anf that you in fact do grant this right of use.

 ## Prerequisites

 1. A **Windows Pro** or **Windows Enterprise** edition.
    Unfortunately, Docker Desktop doesn't allow Windows containers on Windows Home.
 If you don't have access to any of the above, you won't be able to develop for BC using Docker.
+You might still find scripts that are not related to Docker useful.
 2. **Docker Desktop**.

    ```